What Is Your Drug Of Choice? Scott Pauley

 freestocks-org-126848-unsplash

 Addiction to prescription meds is pervasive.
 We are the most drugged generation in history!
-What used to be considered inner city drug culture has now permeated small town America.
+What used to be considered inner city drug culture has now permeated small-town America.

 Now for the ugly truth…

 We all have them.
 Not all are illegal, but all are sinful.
 They are the things or people that we turn to as an escape from reality.
-Indeed, many of our “drugs” are not evil of themselves, but they are good things out-of-place.
+Indeed, many of our “drugs” are not evil in themselves, but they are good things out-of-place.

 What is your drug of choice?
 It is the thing that you turn to for release, and it has become a substitute for God.
 Drugs alter the mind.
 Some numb…others stimulate…but none of them last!
 For everything they give they take much more.